 Dixon is a tiny city located in the state of Kentucky.
 With a population of 901 people and just one neighborhood, Dixon is the 287th largest community in Kentucky.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Dixon is generally considered to be a blue-collar town.
-44.78% of the Dixon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dixon, you'll notice that it is more blue-collar than most other communities in America.
+44.78% of Dixon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dixon is a city of sales and office workers, construction workers and builders and professionals.
 There are especially a lot of people living in Dixon who work in office and administrative support (12.98%), sales jobs (8.91%) and healthcare (7.12%).

 Setting & Lifestyle

 Dixon’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.